Skip to content

 When you upload CSV data, they are initially loaded as a string.

-To process CSV data into a form that can be queried, you need to run some Rel code, using the load_csv function from the Rel Standard Library.
+To process CSV data into a form that can be queried, you need to run some Rel code using the relation load_csv.

 To process CSV data: